-Further, Fact Sheet E of the NPfI (point 6 of Section E1) provides additional guidance on monitoring the performance of a site against 'suitable' noise limits placed in the consent/environment protection licence.
+Further, Fact Sheet E of the NPfI (point 6 of Section E1) provides additional guidance on monitoring the performance of a site against 'suitable' noise limits placed in the DC/EPL.
 Noise limits are based on 'achievable' noise levels under the 'standard' and/or 'noise-enhancing' meteorological conditions.
 Where meteorological conditions are considered 'very noise-enhancing', a positive adjustment of 5 dB applies to noise limits for 'standard' or 'noise-enhancing' meteorological conditions.